 How to answer that, Cullen wondered?
 Yes, he was, but not in the way that Aveline meant.
 The problem wasn’t that the men under his command lacked obedience.
 It was that the Order lacked vision.
 Lately, the entire Chantry seemed to have lost its way.
 Or maybe it had been traveling in the wilderness for years.
 Either way, Cullen grew tired of following blindly as the world fell into chaos.

 But he hardly knew how to explain all this, especially to someone so no-nonsense as the guard-captain.
 The two of them respected one another, but they weren’t exactly close.
 Of course, Cullen thought, he wasn’t close to anyone here in Kirkwall.
 Little wonder, really.
-These past few years had kept him too busy for anything but work.
+The Order had kept him too busy to do anything but work.

 “Are the Kirkwall templars insubordinate?”
 Aveline pressed.
 “If they are, and if you’re leaving…”